Why is Atlanta rewriting its Zoning Ordinance?

 - Discussion and listening sessions.

-Except for the speakers series, all meetings/workshops will occur four times per round – once in each quadrant of Atlanta.
+Except for the speakers series, meetings and workshops will rotate through the four quadrants of the city and each will feature the option of either in-person or online participation.
 All meeting materials and surveys will be posted to the website.
 Non-traditional techniques such as festival booths, pop-up exercises, intercept surveys, will also occur.
-You can learn more about our public engagement plan here.

 Once official adoption begins, the public will have the further opportunity to review and comment on the drafts through the City’s official public hearing process.